Join our email list to get FREE ACCESS to our "Rites of Passage Guide Training Mini Course"

 tend a fire as an ancestor — with reverence

-phase 5 — Fire Walk: Becoming the Vessel
+phase 5 —Becoming the Vessel

 step into personal power